There’s a fresh start ahead.

 Not all debts get wiped out in bankruptcy.
 Figure out what remains to be paid, if anything, in your case.

-So make a list of the debts and make a plan for payment.
+So make a list of the surviving debts and make a plan for payment.
 If you can’t retire the debt as fast as the creditor insists, consider filing Chapter 13 to impose a 3-5 year repayment plan on the troublesome creditor.

 Figure out where your money goes now